 In 2013, we established policies to prohibit Officers and Directors from hedging or pledging their SCI stock ownership.
 These policies apply only to Officers and Directors.
-All officers and members of the Board are prohibited from (i) purchasing any financial instrument that is designed to hedge or offset any decrease in the market value of their ownership of the Company's equity securities, including, but not limited to, prepaid forward contracts, options, puts, calls, equity swaps, collars, other derivative instruments, or any other similar type of financial transaction, or (ii) holding equity securities of the Company as collateral for a loan or for any other type of financial transaction.
+All officers and members of the Board are prohibited from (i) purchasing any financial instrument that is designed to hedge or offset any decrease in the market value of their ownership of the Company's equity securities, including, but not limited to, prepaid forward contracts, options, puts, calls, equity swaps, collars, other derivative instruments, or any other similar type of financial transaction, or (ii) holding equity securities of the Company in a margin account or pledging equity securities of the Company as collateral for a loan or for any other type of financial transaction.